Review was updated 5th August, 2019

 There are several fundamental reasons why PC gaming has started to take off in a big way — and despite the relative ease of piracy on the PC platform, that’s not even close to being a major reason (legitimate game sales are skyrocketing).

-First and foremost is the ability of a PC to be set up fairly easily and relatively cheaply to play games at higher quality than most consoles — and yes, this can be as simple as buying a modestly priced upgrade for your PC in the form of a graphics card.
-But people who want to push things to the limit with their games — in terms of fast frame rates or ultra high resolution graphics — can do so almost infinitely if they’re got the money and patience for it.
+First and foremost is the ability of a PC to be set up fairly easily and relatively cheaply to play games at a higher quality than most consoles — and yes, this can be as simple as buying a modestly priced upgrade for your PC in the form of a graphics card.
+But people who want to push things to the limit with their games — in terms of fast frame rates or ultra-high-resolution graphics — can do so almost infinitely if they have the money and patience for it.
 The basic gaming experience on a capable PC is usually the same or better than that of a console, and there’s plenty of room to make it even better if you want.
 And remember, this is your PC — you use it for more than just games, so every upgrade you make to it is going to improve your day to day computing experience as well.

 And then there’s the control.
 While almost all modern PC games can be played with a game controller like their console counterparts, for many people the preferred control method is an ancient one — mouse and keyboard (mouse to steer the camera and interact, keyboard to move your character around).
-That gives players a level of fine-grained control that no console controller can match — and that’s why so many fans of first-person shooter games like Overwatch or Call of Duty prefer the PC.
+That gives players a level of fine-grained control that no console controller can match — and that’s why so many fans of first-person shooter games like Overwatch, CS GO or Call of Duty prefer the PC.

 Then there’s the sheer variety of games available — from big-name blockbusters to tiny independent efforts that sell for a couple of dollars, there’s something for everyone on PC, and a huge amount of it sells for incredibly cheap.
 On console, meanwhile, you’re either paying $80-100 or waiting for a sale price later (though smaller indie games are, ironically, increasingly making their way into console online stores!).